syazrul57/Data-Analysis_Dashboard/README.md

+# Road-Accident-Data-Analysis (Interaction Dashboard creation using MS Excel)
+## Project Objective
-Clients wants to create a Road Accident Dashboard for year 2021 and 2022 so that they can have insight on the below requirements
+Clients wants to create a Road Accident Dashboard for year 2021 and 2022 so that they can have insight on the casualities of the accident from 2021 to 2022.

 ## Dataset Used
 <a href="https://docs.google.com/spreadsheets/d/1R_uaoZL18nRbqC_MULVne90h3SdRbAyn/edit?gid=1319047066#gid=1319047066">Dataset</a>